linode/docs/docs/guides/development/python/python-for-and-while-loops/index.md

 published: 2022-02-04
 modified_by:
   name: Linode
-title: "Using For and While Loops in Python 3"
+title: "For and While Loops in Python 3"
-h1_title: "For and While Loops in Python 3"
+title_meta: "Using For and While Loops in Python 3"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny